-One of the aims of ActiveMQ is to be a high performance message bus.
+One of the design goals of ActiveMQ Classic is to be a highly performant message bus.
 This means using a SEDA architecture to perform as much work as possible asynchronously.
-To be able to acheive high performance it is important to stream messages to consumers as fast as possible so that the consumer always has a buffer of messages, in RAM, ready to process - rather than have them explicitly pull messages from the server which adds significant latency per message.
+To make efficient use of network resources the broker utilizes a ‘push’ model to dispatch messages to consumers.
+This ensures that a consumer always has a local buffer of messages ready to process.
+The alternative would be for consumers to explicitly pull messages from the broker.
+Pulling messages individually is not very efficient and can increase the per message latency significantly.

 Specifying the PrefetchPolicy